-Activity 6 Spot the Risk
+Activity 6 Spot the risk

-The scenarios used in activity 4 were based on real cases.
+These scenarios used in Activity 4 were based on real cases.
 We now know which of the parties in each scenario owes a fiduciary duty.
-Think about what the risks might have been for the fiduciaries in these scenarios, taking into account any extra information provided.
+Think about what the risks might have been for the fiduciaries in these scenarios, taking into account the extra information provided.